hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > But "Masquerade" they dare not advertise,
 >
-> As that at once the Police would apprize
+> As that at once the Police would apprise
 >
 > Of their illegal tricks, which might perchance
 >